Richa-12y/-Textutil_project-/cld07i2cy000c08mh5oa94uaj.md

 **<mark>The app can provide specific services to the user according to current geolocation.
 The app with a map integration can show the current location of the user on the Google map using </mark>** [**<mark>Google Maps API</mark>**](https://www.geeksforgeeks.org/python-get-google-map-image-specified-location-using-google-static-maps-api/)**<mark>.</mark>**

-By using the react-geolocated package, the user can get the following details.
+The user can get the following details.

 * Latitude